palmeida/taskmage/docs/manual.rst

    second.
 A second keypress on :kbd:`t` stops the timer and writes the logged time to the backend.

-   When the timer is ticking, you can press :kbd:`a` to add an arbitrary amount of time to the current task.
+   When the timer is ticking, you can press :kbd:`+` or :kbd:`-` to add or subtract an arbitrary amount of time to the current task.
 Format of the added time is flexible, as allowed by the `python-dateutil`_ parse function (without the fuzzy parameter).

    Examples: